mondele/btt-writer-docs/docs/tFootnotes.rst

     *	You may need to write down the translation because you can’t have the original footnote open and type into the footnote translation at the same time.

-2. Open the translated chunk for editing.
+2. Open the translated chunk in the Check view.

     * If the chunk is marked as done, tap the "mark the chunk as done" toggle so that the chunk is not marked as done.